ML4SCI/ML4SCI_GSoC/QMLHEP/qcnn/README.md

 Your task is to setup and apply a quantum convolutional neural network (QCNN) on particle physics data to perform binary classification on two types of objects (electrons and photons).
 You should use TFQ for this task.

 ## Dataset
-This dataset [download link](./electron-photon.npz) contains 100 samples for training and another 100 for testing, laid out as follows:
+The [dataset](./electron-photon.npz) contains 100 samples for training and another 100 for testing, laid out as follows:
 - `data["x_train"]`: Training dataset of 100 32x32 images containing the particles' energy (100, 32, 32)
 - `data["y_train"]`:" Training labels, 0 = "photon", 1 = "electron" (100,)
 - `data["x_test"]`: Test dataset of 100 32x32 images containing the particles' energy (100, 32, 32)